OS2agora/OS2agora-Infrastructure/README.md

   docker-compose -f docker-compose.yml --env-file .env up -d
   ```

-__NOTE:__ You may run the solution as is, but you need to have access to an IdP to login.
+__NOTE:__ You may start the solution as is, but need to have access to an IdP to login as employee or citizen.
 The backend should further be configured to use that specific IdP.

 To stop the solution, use the following command:
 ```